QUEEN ANNE’S COUNTY CHILD CUSTODY LAWYER

 - Remaining active on social media: Continuing to use social media is a major gamble for anyone going through a divorce.
 Your posts might seem harmless to you, but keep in mind that anything can be damaging when taken out of context.
 If you show bad judgment on social media, a judge might factor this into the child custody order.

 At Matthew Penick Law, our child custody experience includes court appointments for the representation of children in contested custody cases.
-These court appointments require specific training and experience.
-We have represented children of all ages and from all walks of life in these cases.
+These Queen Anne's County family court appointments require specific training and experience.
+We have represented children of all ages and from all walks of life in Queen Anne's County family court.

 Matthew is particularly experienced at handling child custody cases.
 In fact, he receives appointments by several local courts to represent children in contested custody cases.
 This appointment requires distinct training and experience.
-Matthew is dedicated to protecting the rights and interests of children in every custody case he handles.
+Our Maryland child custody attorney is dedicated to protecting the rights and interests of children in every custody case he handles.

 Easy & Quick Communication & Free Initial Consultations